Invariance of o-minimal cohomology with definably compact supports

 \end{section}

-\begin{section}{Applications} In this section we apply our general invariance criteria to obtain the invariance results stated in the Introduction.
-We also prove here the o-minimal analogues of Wilder's finiteness theorem mentioned in the Introduction.\\
+\begin{section}{Applications to definably compact groups} In this section we apply our general invariance and finiteness criteria to obtain, for definably compact definable groups in arbitrary o-minimal structures, the invariance and finiteness results stated in the Introduction. \\

-\begin{subsection}{Invariance in o-minimal expansions of ordered groups} Here we assume that ${\mathbb M}$ is an o-minimal expansion of an ordered group.
-As before, we let ${\mathbb S}$ be a model of the first-order theory of ${\mathbb M}$ (resp. an o-minimal expansion of ${\mathbb M}$). \\